guido57/MyThermostat/README.md

 # MyThermostat
-A home wi-fi thermostat with a Raspberry PI-3 with LCD screen and an ESP8266  measuring the room temperature and sending it to Raspberry via WiFI.
+A home wifi thermostat with a Raspberry PI-3 with LCD screen and an ESP8266  measuring the room temperature and sending it to Raspberry via wifi.

 ### Overview

 ### Autostart the Python3 program on Raspbian
 1. Place thermostat folder into /home/pi